tomiskat/Gun-Mayhem/Readme.md

 scene is responsible for its own drawing, updating, and event handling:

 - **`MenuScene`** – Displays the main menu with levels.
-- **`LevelScene`** – Core gameplay scene that loads level data, creates entities, and handles level progression and completion.
+- **`LevelScene`** – Core gameplay scene that loads level data, creates entities, and handles level progression.
 - **`PauseScene`** – Activated during gameplay to display the pause menu and allow the player to resume or quit.

 All game characters inherit from a common base class, `Entity`, which defines shared behavior such as movement, collision, and interaction.